theeye-io/theeye-spa-mobile/CUSTOM.md

 fastlane match appstore --readonly
 ```

-If any of those commands raise a warning: (delete expired certs)[https://stackoverflow.com/questions/35390072/this-certificate-has-an-invalid-issuer-apple-push-services] on Keychain and try again.
+If any of those commands raise a warning, try (deleting expired certs)[https://stackoverflow.com/questions/35390072/this-certificate-has-an-invalid-issuer-apple-push-services] on Keychain and run again.
 Keep trying till you succeed.

 ### Xcode